oussamarhouch/devops-capstone-project/README.md

 This repository contains the starter code for the project in [**IBM-CD0285EN-SkillsNetwork DevOps Capstone Project**](https://www.coursera.org/learn/devops-capstone-project?specialization=devops-and-software-engineering) which is part of the [**IBM DevOps and Software Engineering Professional Certificate**](https://www.coursera.org/professional-certificates/devops-and-software-engineering)

-## Usage

-You should use this template to start your DevOps Capstone project.
-It contains all of the code that you will need to get started.

-Do Not fork this code!
-It is meant to be used by pressing the  <span style=color:white;background:green>**Use this Template**</span> button in GitHub.
-This will copy the code to your own repository with no connection back to the original repository like a fork would.
-This is what you want.

 ## Development Environment